Geographic Information Systems - PgDip, MSc

 This course has very few additional mandatory costs and most of the reading material is available free of charge via the University's electronic library resources.
 Our libraries are a valuable resource with an extensive collection of online books and journals, but you will be expected to purchase a small number of textbooks during the course.
 However, costs are kept as low as possible and are not likely to exceed £150 in total.

-You will need a PC or laptop with a minimum of 8 GB RAM (preferably higher) and a CPU with minimum 2 cores for simultaneous multithreading (recommended: 4 cores).
+You will need a PC or laptop with a minimum of 4 GB RAM (preferably higher) and a CPU speed of at least 2.2 GHz.
 As ArcGIS and Erdas Imagine only run on Windows, a Windows-based PC or laptop (rather than Mac) is required.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.